idribeir0/Learning-Java/README.md

 # Java Programming Logic Learning

 This repo contains my studies and practice in programming logic using Java.
-As I learn and practice new concepts, I document my progress here. f you're starting with Java or want to improve your programming skills, this repo may be helpful.
+As I learn and practice new concepts, I document my progress here.
+If you're starting with Java or want to improve your programming skills, this repo may be helpful.

 ## Table of contents
 1. introduction